Navid200/xDrip/docs/Nightscout/FreeDNS.md

 Go to [Subdomains](https://freedns.afraid.org/subdomain/).
 Add.
-Enter a subdomain name.
+Enter a subdomain name (<span style="color:red">all lowercase</span>).
+You can create a subdomain that has capital letters in it.
+This will cause problems later.
+Therefore, please make sure you use lowercase only.
 Pick a public domain.
 Under the image, enter text (capital) to capture the image you see.
 You can change the image if it's not clear.
 Save.
 ![](./images/FreeDNS2.png)
 <br/>